 Council has the option of introducing a Council rebate to certain groups to reduce that property's rate effort.
-Presently pensioners within the municipality can access the State Government Rebate.
+Presently pensioners within the municipality are able to access the State Government Rebate

 Consideration of capacity to pay does become relevant when determining any flat or fixed charge as these charges are regressive in nature.